-The term of this Contract shall be for a period of one year commencing July 1, 2015 and ending June 30, 2016 (the "Term"), with an automatic two-year renewal, effective July 1, 2016-June 30, 2018; provided, however, that the SPONSOR or GOVERNING AUTHORITY may terminate this Contract prior to its term, pursuant to Article X of this Contract.
+The term of this Contract shall be for a period of two years commencing July 1, 2016 and ending June 30, 2018 (the "Term"); provided, however, that the SPONSOR or GOVERNING AUTHORITY may terminate this Contract prior to its term, pursuant to Article X of this Contract.
 This Contract may be renewed by the parties hereto in accordance with the requirements of Section 3314.03(E) of the Code.
 This Contract is not valid and binding until executed by both parties.